 Wild Trout Trust Conservation Awards 2011

-CBE is awarded ‘runner up’ in the 2011 WTT professional category for the creation of a 200m naturalised bypass channel and other BAP habitats on the River Lodden at Aborfield.
+Cain Bio-Engineering was awarded ‘runner up’ in the 2011 WTT professional category for the creation of a 200m naturalised bypass channel and other BAP habitats on the River Lodden at Aborfield.

 The project took 19 years to complete, from initial conception and design to installation, which is hugely indicative of the number of complications involved within the project.